DontTalkJustTravel

 Transportation

-• Roads are good along main coast, narrower in hills
+• Roads are generally good along the main coast.

 Food & Local Vibe